Pete Sampras Tennis: Extra modes

 Crazy Tennis is one arcade-ish mode where players get points from simply hitting the ball.
 There is one overall sense of wackiness in this mode, as some lower balls are blocked by a popup racket on the net, some powerups increase the size of the ball or allow direct control of its path, and there is even a cameo from Dizzy, who walks on the net and works as a piñata.
 After five hits Dizzy breaks, giving several points to the last player who hit the ball.
 Players can get points from hitting the ball, breaking Dizzy and winning the point, which aggregates all the points played since the last service (which is done automatically by a machine, instead of a player).
 The game is timed, and both players must achieve the target score - if one of them reaches the timer without the required score, the game ends and the player with the higher score is declared winner.

 The Huge Tour mode is a complete competition, nearly a season simulation.
 There are both men, women and mixed tournaments, for the highest rewarded a minimum place in the ranking is required.
 In order to win the Australian Open (the season opener) one must first complete a season first.
 Up to eight players can compete at the same time, the match length is the official: five sets for men, three for women.

 Reception

-Next Generation reviewed the Genesis version of the game, rating it two stars out of five, and stated that "Pete Sampras Tennis is an action-oriented tennis game without much action".
+Next Generation gave the Genesis version of the game two stars out of five, commenting that Pete Sampras Tennis is an action-oriented tennis game without much action.